Chris Andreucci: Capital FM: Country Take Over

 In May 2020, Andreucci spent a full week as the guest on Capital FM Scotland.
 Over the week Andreucci was challenged every day by presenter Katy J to perform a live country version of a song requested by listeners.
 Andreucci performed country covers of "Ladbroke Grove"by AJ Tracey, "Blinding Lights" by The Weeknd, "What a Man Gotta Do" by Jonas Brothers, "Savage" by Megan Thee Stallion, and "Birthday" by Anne-Marie.
 These appearances soon became known as the Country Take Over.

-American-Scottish Foundation
+Songwriting Career

-The American-Scottish Foundation (ASF) has been a big supporter of Andreucci and his musical journey.
-The singer/songwriter appeared regularly on the ASF podcasts throughout 2020, with his songs Masterplan (Reno) and Most Of Our Time being played.
-On St. Andrews day 2020, the ASF released the first 'Sounds From Scotland' compilation album, showcasing the works of ten Scottish artists.
-Andreucci was selected to be part of this album, with Masterplan (Reno) and Most Of Our Time being placed as the first two tracks on the album.
+Alongside Andreucci's artist career he has achieved success as a published songwriter.
+Andreucci has played a key writing role in a number of songs across different genres, these include the following: